 - Short-acting beta agonists.
 These inhaled bronchodilator medications can rapidly ease symptoms during an asthma attack.
 They include albuterol (ProAir HFA, Ventolin HFA, others) and levalbuterol (Xopenex HFA).
 These medications act within minutes, and effects last several hours.

 - Oral and intravenous corticosteroids.
 These medications relieve airway inflammation caused by severe asthma.
 Examples include prednisone and methylprednisolone.
 They can cause serious side effects when used long term, so they're only used to treat severe asthma symptoms on a short-term basis.

 Treatment for allergy-induced asthma

-If your child's asthma is triggered or worsened by allergies, your child may benefit from allergy treatment as well.
-Allergy treatments include:
+If your child's asthma is triggered or worsened by allergies, your child might benefit from allergy treatment, such as the following, as well:

 - Allergy medications.
 These include oral and nasal spray antihistamines and decongestants as well as corticosteroid, cromolyn and ipratropium nasal sprays.

 - Allergy shots (immunotherapy).
 Immunotherapy injections are generally given once a week for a few months, then once a month for a period of three to five years.
 Over time, they gradually reduce your child's immune system reaction to specific allergens.

 Don't rely only on quick-relief medications